bakks/sphyraena/README.md

-SPHYRAENA DATABASE
+# SPHYRAENA DATABASE

-Written Spring 2010 by Peter Brownlee Bakkum (pbb7c@virginia.edu)
+Written Spring 2010 by Peter Brownlee Bakkum (pbb7c@virginia.edu).
+This code corresponds to the work published as _Accelerating Database Operations on a GPU with CUDA_.
+The paper itself can be found [here](/papers).

-LICENSE
+### LICENSE

-This code is currently under copyright by Peter Brownlee Bakkum.
-Permission is provided to use the code and documentation for research only.
+This code is copyright Peter Brownlee Bakkum and licensed under the MIT License found at [/license.md](/license.md).

-Disclaimer
+### Disclaimer

 THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY